Are you looking to find an excellent home for your new pet reptile?

 Other than doors, the reptile tank might have a screen top to aid with ventilation.

-Looking at these design aspects will help you decide if the tank you have is a fish tank or a reptile tank.
+Looking at these design aspects will help you decide if you have a fish tank or a reptile tank.

 Can I Use A Fish Tank As A Reptile Tank?

-What if you have determined you have a fish tank, but instead of fish, you want to put your reptile in it?
+What if you have determined you have a fish tank, but you want to put your reptile in it instead of fish?

 If you are wondering if you might use your fish tank for reptiles, the answer isn’t exactly straightforward.

 Whether you have purchased or been given a tank secondhand or decided to buy a fish tank for your reptile, there are a few modifications you need to make to make it safe for your pet.

 Many reptiles will do just fine in an aquarium meant for fish or other aquatic animals, but some reptiles cannot thrive or survive in a fish tank.